manuelcampagnolo/PyQGIS_2nd_edition/README.md

 ## Session 2: Create layers in memory; Export a layer to file; Symbology; Renderer; Change symbol in Single Symbol (color, opacity, stroke width); Create Categorized legend; List attribute names for the layer (access attribute table).

-Problemto solve: Write a new solution for the problem of session 1 using temporary layers: see script `session_1_v4_use_temporary_outputs.py`
+Proposed exercise: Write a new solution for the problem of session 1 using temporary layers: see script `session_1_v4_use_temporary_outputs.py`

 Change symbology for the resulting layer:
   - Input data: The layer that is the input of this new problem can be found in the Input folder